Cosmochemistry

 Introduction

 Cosmochemistry is the study of the chemical composition and evolution of the universe.
 It investigates the chemical processes that occur in stars, planets, and other celestial objects, and how these processes have shaped the chemical composition of the universe.
-Cosmochemistry also plays a role in understanding the origin and evolution of life on Earth.
+Cosmochemistry also plays a crucial role in understanding the origin and evolution of life on Earth.

 Basic Concepts